-We have set up the Discover network to ensure that autistic people and families are involved in everything we do.
-Discover links researchers throughout the UK with the community to ensure research can have maximum relevance and impact.
+We have set up the Autistica Network to ensure that autistic people and families are involved in everything we do.
+The Autistica Network links researchers throughout the UK with the community to ensure research can have maximum relevance and impact.

 How we work

 We want to ensure that every pound we spend and every activity we carry out has maximum impact.
 This diagram shows our pathway towards achieving our vision of longer, healthier, happier lives.

 We know that we can only make an impact if we ensure that our research is of the highest quality and involves the right people at every stage.